AraVraelHalt/Codebase-Explorer/README.md

   - Click a file to expand its details (functions and imports)
   - Highlights connected edges in the graph
 - **Graph nodes:**
-  - Click a node to highlight edges only
+  - Click a node to highlight edges (to and from the node)
   - Does **not** expand sidebar info, keeping exploration and inspection separate
+  - Directional edges to better differentiate between imports and dependencies

 ---